WCW/New Japan Supershow I

 WCW/New Japan Supershow I, (known as Starrcade in Tokyo Dome in Japan) was a professional wrestling pay-per-view (PPV) event that took place on March 21, 1991, in the Tokyo Dome in Tokyo, Japan.
 It was co-promoted by New Japan Pro-Wrestling (NJPW), who hosted the event, and the US-Based World Championship Wrestling (WCW), which supplied a number of the wrestlers on the show.
 The event was the inaugural WCW/New Japan Supershow.
+The show also aired on tape delay TV Asahi in Japan the same day along with airing on pay-per-view in April 1991.

 The event was viewed by 64,500 people live in attendance in Japan and later shown in America on a PPV in April, 1991.
 Several of the matches on the show were not included in the PPV broadcast, held for the benefit of the crowd in attendance only.
-The WCW/NJPW Supershows were part of a small group of WCW-produced PPVs not included in the "on demand" features when the WWE Network was launched in 2014.

 Storylines

 The event featured eleven professional wrestling matches and two pre-show matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.